 Today I wanted to share a fun (and free!) fall decor pattern with you all.
-If you followed along with at with my Ocean’s Breath patterns, you’ll know that I’ve been loving the star stitch lately.
+If you followed along with at with my Ocean’s Breath Collection, you’ll know that I’ve been loving the star stitch lately.
 I decided to use it again in a star stitch pumpkin design that I’m calling: The Great Star Pumpkin.

 **This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.
 This is a great way to support my small business and get the supplies you need.**